H-96

 Plain Language

-Covered entities may not process or transfer biometric data in any manner that the end user has not affirmatively consented to.
-Consent must be freely given, specific, informed, and unambiguous — a general terms-of-service acceptance is explicitly insufficient.
-Consent obtained through abusive trade practices is void.
-Passive actions such as hovering, muting, pausing, or closing content do not constitute consent.
-This effectively requires opt-in consent before any biometric data processing, with the scope of processing limited to the narrowly defined purpose stated in the consent.
+Covered entities may not process or transfer biometric data in any manner the end user has not consented to.
+Consent must be freely given, specific, informed, and unambiguous — general terms of service that bundle biometric data processing with unrelated information do not qualify.
+Passive actions (hovering, muting, pausing, closing content) and consent obtained through abusive trade practices are also insufficient.
+This is an affirmative opt-in consent requirement before any biometric data processing can occur.

 Statutory Text